poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 Usage: trident summarise (-d|--baseDir DIR) [--raw]

   Get an overview over the content of one or multiple Poseidon packages

 Available options:
   -h,--help                Show this help text
-  -d,--baseDir DIR         a base directory to search for Poseidon Packages
+  -d,--baseDir DIR         A base directory to search for Poseidon packages.
-                           (could be a Poseidon repository)
+  --raw                    Return the output table as tab-separated values
-  --raw                    output table as tsv without header.
-Useful for piping
+                           without header.
+This is useful for piping into grep
-                           into grep or awk
+                           or awk.
 ```

 </details>